syncfusion-content/javascript-docs/js/Spreadsheet/Find-and-Replace.md

 ## Find

 This is used to search the contents of a cell.
-You can do this by following ways.
+You can do this by following way,

 * Using "Find" option in Find and Replace button of OTHERS Tab in ribbon to open the Find and Replace dialog.
-* Using [`findNext`](https://help.syncfusion.com/js/api/ejspreadsheet#methods:xlsearch-findnext "findNext") and [`findPrevious`](https://help.syncfusion.com/js/api/ejspreadsheet#methods:xlsearch-findprevious "findPrevious") methods to search the given value in workbook.

 You can customize the following settings in find.